 CHANGES 30-ton sleigh before, it's a job and a half.
 While there is a piece of tape that lets you know when the wheel is "straight," that has zero relationship to the boat's going straight.
-The wheel is actually there to advise the rudder to begin maksuggestions to the boat about a course it might z follow if it feels ≸ like it.
-Introduce ₹ 20-knot wind and 12-foot swell, and very often the boat doesn't feel

-It may have turned out a bit more, um . . . asymmetrical than planned, but we're betting 'Banyon's Equator Cake will be long remembered. like it.
+The wheel is actually there to advise the rudder to begin maksuggestions ing to the boat about a course it might z follow if it feels ≸ like it.
+Introduce 20-knot wind а and 12-foot swell, and very often the boat doesn't feel It may have turned out a bit more, um . . . asymmetrical than planned, but we're betting 'Banyon's Equator Cake will be long remembered. like it.
 You then have to swear and pull with all your might.
 As a result, on a good day, a look at the boat tracker after one of my watches reveals a child's drawing of a twisty country lane.
-"So Bryce, Alicia and all other skippers, I apologize for getting a little judgy from the bow those times you zigged when victory asked for a zag.
-Going forward, I promise my glances back will always say, "Better you than King Neptune has been busy the last couple of months, showing up aboard Puddle Jump boats at the equator to bestow shellback status on lowly former pollywogs.
-Some families, like the Vawters (Cameron, Anne, Adelaide and Isa) of the Mason 43 Banyon, augmented this ceremony with special treats.
+"So Bryce, Alicia and all other skippers, I apologize for get-

+Banyon, augmented this ceremony with special treats.
 None were more hardearned than Anne's 'equator cake.'
-First off, some of the ingredients were buried, and it took some major excavating to find them.
+First off, some of the ingredients were buried, and it took some major excavating to find ting a little judgy from the bow those times you zigged when victory asked for a zag.
+Going forward, I promise my glances back will always say, "Better you than me.
+King Neptune has been busy the last couple of months, showing up aboard Puddle Jump boats at the equator to bestow status former Some families, like the them.
 Then, while whipping the eggs and oil, a wave hit the boat and dumped everything all over the counter and on top of the fridge.
 While cleaning that up and starting over, Anne says, "I forgot to add an ingredient, so after it was in the oven, I had to pull it out, get another bowl and pan dirty and add in the ingredient."
 Then she forgot to turn on the oven again.
 Then a heavy pan on the back of the oven caused it to over-gimbal, so when she pulled the cake out to rotate it, it had partly poured out of the pan and the rest was occupying about half the pan - at an angle.
 "At each disappointing stage I had a little girl at my heel telling me it was going to be okay, eagerly helping me clean up, hugging me (sometimes both at once) and displaying the best attitude of gratitude.
 The girls affectionately dubbed it The Wave Cake and we had a great time decorating it and celebrating our equatorial crossing."
 There's another one!
 A couple of months ago we mentioned 'reverse' commuter cruisers - folks who park a boat in the Bay and fly here from a faraway homeport.
-(That other mention was of the Cra- Your Boatyard in the Heart of Paradise ##
+(That other mention was of the Cra- Your Boatyard in the Heart of Paradise

-Large, fenced, secure dry storage area

-TAHITI CUSTOMS POLICY

-Foreign Flag vessels can stay on dry storage in our yard for up to 12 months out of 24.
+Large, fenced, secure dry storage area TAHITI CUSTOMS POLICY Foreign Flag vessels can stay on dry storage in our yard for up to 12 months out of 24.